An event like no other! In aid of Wales Air Ambulance.

 Over the years the start of the WRT has become an integral part of the event.
 The infamous 'weigh in' has become hotly contested with riders vying to be awarded the honour of lightest loaded bike - sadly many have their ultralite aspirations crushed by the scales of truth.
 Besides the 'weigh in', the start also plays host to a prize-draw with prizes donated by the cycle and outdoor industries.
 It is also fast becoming a showcase for new products and bikes.
 The 'ride' part of the event starts around 1.00pm when someone mutters a few words which will end in 'off you go' … what happens over the next 3 days and 2 nights is entirely up to you.

-The WRT doesn't have an official finish time, you get back when you get back which for the majority means sometime on Monday afternoon.
+The WRT doesn't have an official finish time, you get back when you get back which for the majority means sometime on Monday afternoon (2020 will be Sunday due to the bank holiday moving to Friday).
 For many the finish of the WRT holds a special place in their hearts which I'm sure is largely due to the amount of tea and cake on offer plus the chance to swap stories and re-live your adventures before heading for home.